Influencing Humans to Conform to Preference Models for RLHF

 \subsection{The delivery domain and task}

-The delivery domain is structured as a grid composed of cells, each containing a specific type of road surface.
+For the \textsc{privileged}, \textsc{trained}, and \textsc{question} experiments, the delivery domain is structured as a grid composed of cells, each containing a specific type of road surface.
+The transition dynamics for this domain are deterministic.
 A task within the delivery domain is illustrated in Figure \ref{fig:board}.
 The state of the delivery agent is its location on the grid.
 The agent can move one cell in any of the four cardinal directions.
 Episodes conclude either successfully at the destination, earning a reward of +50, or in failure upon encountering a sheep, resulting in a reward of -50.
 Non-terminal transitions have a reward equal to the sum of their components: cells with a white road surface carry a -1 reward component, while cells with a brick surface carry a -2 component.
 Additionally, cells may contain a coin (+1) or a roadblock (-1).
 Coins remain in place and can, at best, cancel out the cost of the road surface.

 Actions that would result in the agent moving into a house or beyond the grid's boundaries result in no movement.
 In such cases, the reward reflects the current cell's surface component but excludes any coin or roadblock components.
 The start state distribution, $D_0$, is uniformly random over non-terminal states.